 She was as a producer and practitioner in the arts for 20 years, touring extensively throughout Europe.
 She ran Physical State International 1985-1995 and Kaizen Creative 1997-2002, catalysts for cross- disciplinary CPD training and laboratories for emerging artists.
 From 1997-2001 she was a Research Fellow at MMU.
 This year she started engaging with performance again, as a dramaturg.

 Rivca holds an M.Sc in Applied Behavioural Sciences, is an NLP Master Practitioner, Independent Trainer of NVC, studied Clean Language, Spiral Dynamics, Systems Thinking and Philosophy, and has extensive experience in Performance, Dance, Improvisation and BodyMind Methodologies.
 She is member of the 'Association of Coaching', the 'International Association of Facilitators', and 'A Blueprint for Better Business Network'.

-Please follow the link below to see a cross-section of clients and the work carried out.
+Please follow the link below to see a cross-section of clients.